LukeLin1126/WDC1/Final/README.md

 For display result, the steam do not have table head to point at the purpose of search results.
 My implementation have a table title to classify the purpose of research results which makes user's more easily to understand the search results.

 ## Task 2.1

+The files provided contain a number of HTML & CSS validation errors

+Identify the validation errors and in terms of those specific errors discuss the benefits and disadvantages of how modern web browsers handle invalid HTML & CSS.

+12/15

+---

 ```sql
 vnu --also-check-css $(find ./ | grep -v 'node_modules' | egrep '.html|.css' | sed -r 's/\\/\\//\\//g')